-Component 1 is a non-exam assessment that lasts between 21 and 23 minutes.
+Component 1 is a speaking exam that lasts between 21 and 23 minutes.
 Students present a research project they carry out independently and then discuss the content with the examiner.
-They will also have a short discussion based on stimulus card.
-(30% of the final grade)
+They will also have a short discussion based on a stimulus (30% of the final grade).

-Component 2 is an exam with a listening, reading and translation task (50% of the final grade)
+Component 2 is an exam with a listening, reading and translation task (50% of the final grade).

-Component 3 is two essays based on two literary works or one literary work and a film chosen from a prescribed list (20% of the final grade)
+Component 3 is two essays based on two literary works or one literary work and a film chosen from a prescribed list (20% of the final grade).